chromice/order.less/README.md

 }
 ```

-Which will look like this:
+It should render like this in the browser:

 ![](examples/grid-3-5.png)